Choices for the care you need when you need it

 Urgent care is available to take care of health care problems that are not emergencies, but do require immediate medical attention (for example, twisted ankle, minor cuts and burns).
 Usually, it’s best to start by calling your primary care provider or the Nurse Line.
 They can help you decide if you need to visit an urgent care clinic.
-The Belle Square clinic in La Crosse is another option for minor but immediate needs.
 Select “urgent care” as the care type using the Provider Search.

 Emergency rooms are available 24 hours a day to handle serious or life-threatening medical problems.
 Prior authorization is not required for emergency room visits however, the Health Tradition Health Plan must be notified within 48 hours if you are hospitalized overnight due to an emergency admission

 When should you call 911?

 Call 911 right away—don’t drive yourself to the emergency room—if you have serious symptoms or medical conditions that require emergency care such as: